What TVWriter™ University is All About

 - TVWRITER UNIVERSITY: Larry Brody’s Writing & Career Coaching

-TVWriter™ University has existed on the web for almost twenty years.
+TVWriter™ University has existed on the web for over twenty years.
 (Which pretty much blows my mind, but that’s another story.)

 I began teaching online TV and screenwriting classes in the late 1990s as a way of thanking the universe for the good fortune I had when I first started in the Biz.
 I sold my first series idea and got my first paying feature film writing gig at MGM after just three months of moving to L.A. and hitting the hustings.